Tramore: History

+There is a record of a settlement at Tramore in 1809, when a church was built.

+The Topological Dictionary of Ireland of 1837 notes that Drumcannon Parish (including Tramore) had 4835 inhabitants.
+There was one endowed school, one school supported by local subscription, three private schools and a Sunday School.
+Tramore also had an almshouse at that time.

 The Sea Horse tragedy

 On 30 January 1816, the transport ship Sea Horse foundered in Tramore Bay with the 2nd battalion of the 59th Regiment of Foot on board.
 292 men and 71 women and children perished.
 A monument to the incident is located on Doneraile Walk and an obelisk marks a burial plot at Christ Church on Church Road.

 The town's connection to the tragedy led to the image of a seahorse being adopted as a symbol of the town of Tramore and later adopted as the logo for Waterford Crystal in 1955.

 The Metal Man

-From the sea, the sheltered yet treacherous Tramore Bay can be easily confused with the traditional safe haven of the Suir estuary.
+From the sea, Tramore Bay can be easily confused with the traditional safe haven of the Suir estuary.
 After the sinking of the Sea Horse, its insurers Lloyd's of London funded the building of piers and the erection of pillars on two headlands as a visual aid to prevent similar calamities from happening.
 The pillars, three on Newtown Head and two on Brownstown Head, were erected in 1823.

 "The Metal Man" is a 3-metre tall cast-metal figure of a sailor pointing seawards, set atop the central pillar on Newtown Head.
 According to local lore, he is said to warn seafarers away from dangerous shallow waters by calling out "keep off, keep off, good ship from me, for I am the rock of misery".

-Many myths and legends surround the Metal Man.
-It is reputed that a woman who hops backwards on one bare foot around the base of his pillar three times will be married within the year.